Upper Linacre Reservoir

 A Bit of History

 The reservoirs were built between 1855 and 1904 to supply drinking water to Chesterfield.
-They’re a practical piece of Victorian infrastructure that has settled into the landscape over time.
+They’re a practical piece of Victorian infrastructure that has settled naturally into the landscape over time.

 The name Linacre is thought to come from Old English meaning flax field, which points to the area’s agricultural past.
 Today the site is managed by Severn Trent Water, with the surrounding woodland looked after for both wildlife and visitors.